Det One: History

-Although Detachment One was a relatively new unit its heritage can be traced back to World War II Marine Raiders.
-In World War II, the Marine Raiders were formed to seize key beaches and hills and also conduct guerrilla-style strikes against Imperial Japanese Forces.
-After two years the Raiders were disbanded but they set the stage for other raider-style units like Detachment One.

-In 1986, when the Department of Defense established the new joint Special Operations Command, the Marine Corps opted not to participate.
+In 1986, when the Department of Defense established the new joint United States Special Operations Command, the Marine Corps opted not to participate.
 Then Commandant Paul X. Kelley expressed the belief popular in the Corps that Marines should support Marines, and that the Corps should not fund a special warfare capability that would operate independently of the Fleet Marine Force.
-The Corps wanted to retain the Corps' Force Reconnaissance units within the MAGTF command structure and prevent the development of an "elite" within the Marine Corps.
+The Corps wanted to retain the Corps' United States Marine Corps Force Reconnaissance units within the Marine air–ground task force command structure and prevent the development of an "elite" within the Marine Corps.
 Marine Corps leadership believed that such a development would be at the expense of the effectiveness of the Corps as a whole.
-However, following the 11 September attacks and the current global war on terror, that view began to shift.
-Defense Secretary Rumsfeld immediately directed the Marine Corps and USSOCOM to work more closely together in what would be called the global war on terror.
-Marine resistance to special warfare units dissipated when Marine leaders watched the Corps' "crown jewels" – the 15th and 26th MEU Maritime Special Purpose Forces – sit on the sidelines during the early stages of Operation Enduring Freedom while other special warfare units led the way.
-Resistance from SOF commanders already in-country and indifference from the Navy chain of command left the MEU(SOC)s unused for over a month, relegated to supporting roles where SOF lacked manpower.
+However, following the 11 September attacks and the current War on terror (aka Global War on Terrorism (GWOT)), that view began to shift.
+Defense Secretary Rumsfeld immediately directed the Marine Corps and United States Special Operations Command to work more closely together in what would be called the global war on terror.
+Marine resistance to special warfare units dissipated when Marine leaders watched the Corps' "crown jewels" – the 15th and 26th Marine Expeditionary Unit (MEU) Maritime Special Purpose Forces (MSPFs) – sit on the sidelines during the early stages of Operation Enduring Freedom while other special warfare units led the way.
+Resistance from SOF commanders already in-country and indifference from the Navy chain of command left the Marine Expeditionary Unit Special Operations Capables (SOCs) unused for over a month, relegated to supporting roles where SOF lacked manpower.

 In October 2002, Commandant James L. Jones, after consultation with USSOCOM leaders, directed the establishment of a Marine unit for permanent USSOCOM employment.
 Out of this came the T/O for Detachment One, officially activated aboard Camp Pendleton on 19 June 2003.